 American Examples is a collaborative working group for early career scholars who study religion in America, broadly conceived, from a variety of disciplines.
+That is, it is for scholars from any discipline who study “something someone called religion somewhere someone called America.”
 The program is generously funded by the Henry Luce Foundation.
-American Examples engages the study of religion in America across three areas: research, teaching, and public scholarship.
-Drawing on expertise from across the Department of Religious Studies at the University of Alabama, American Examples produces scholars whose work exceeds the academic and geographic boundaries of “American religion” or “American religious history.”
+American Examples engages the study of religion in America across three areas: research, teaching, and digital public scholarship.
+Drawing on expertise from across the Department of Religious Studies at the University of Alabama, American Examples offers scholars an opportunity to do work that transgresses and exceeds the academic and geographic boundaries of “American religion” or “American religious history.”

-A collaborative and engaging series of discussions and activities that will equip participants with new methods and pedagogy for teaching courses on religion.
-Participants will produce a syllabus through the workshop that will be added to our AE syllabus collection.
+Teaching April 12-13, 2024: A collaborative and engaging series of discussions and activities that will equip participants with new methods and pedagogy for their courses.

 For more information on the workshops see http://americanexamples.ua.edu/about.

 American Examples seeks applications for participants from any untenured scholarwho studies so-called “religion in America,” very broadly conceived—“something someone called religion somewhere someone called America.”
 Applicants must have at least reached ABD status in their Ph.D. program.
 Ph.D candidates, non-TT instructors, adjuncts, scholars in libraries and alt-ac careers, and independent scholars are especially encouraged to apply.
 Applicants from communities underrepresented in the academic study of religion are also especially encouraged to apply.

 Thus, applicants can range from ABD Ph.D. students to tenure-track Assistant Professors.
 Likewise, scholars from a variety of disciplines including (but not limited to) religious studies, history, sociology, communications, media studies, anthropology, English, and literature are encouraged to apply.
 Priority will be given to applicants who have not published a monograph and to those off the tenure track.